atsiakkas/atsiakkas/README.md

 ### COVID-19 classfication of cough audio recordings

 This project performs data cleansing and pre-processing of cough audio recordings and implements a convolutional neural network model for their classification on whether the individual on each audio recording had COVID-19 or not.
+The CNN is based on the ResNet-50 architecture and data pre-processing steps include filtering, down-sampling, audio segmentation, standardisation, and conversion to spectrograms.

 **Repository**: https://github.com/atsiakkas/covid19_cough_classification